luiscoco/Azure_EventHub/README.md

 ![image](https://github.com/luiscoco/Azure_EventHub/assets/32194879/03e2cd33-46e4-4e3c-8a50-05728624ac86)

-# 4. Input the application source code for sending the messages to the Azure Event Hub
+# 4. Input the application source code for "Sending" and "Receiving" messages to/from the Azure Event Hub

 ```csharp
 using System;